abmarcum/google-mc-c2c-data-import/README.md

 This application will automatically create a Google Sheets from a Migration Center generated pricing report.

+** NOTE ** - Google Sheets has a limitation of 5 million cells and this size limit prevents the import of large (multi-gigabyte) Migration Center pricing reports.
+A work-around is to import the pricing reports into Big Query and connect a Google Sheet through the Biq Query connector.

 ---
 ### Google Cloud SDK